kitnil/awesome/README.md

 - [parallel-bash](https://github.com/Akianonymus/parallel-bash) - Parallel processing of commands in pure bash along with the support of functions.
 - [fuzzy-sys](https://github.com/NullSense/fuzzy-sys) - Utility tool for using systemctl interactively
 - [AllVideoPocsFromHackerOne](https://github.com/zeroc00I/AllVideoPocsFromHackerOne) - This script grab public report from hacker one and make some folders with poc videos
-- [safetynet-fix](https://github.com/kdrag0n/safetynet-fix) - A universal fix for Google SafetyNet on Android devices with hardware attestation and unlocked bootloaders.
 - [theme.sh](https://github.com/lemnos/theme.sh) - A script which lets you set your $terminal theme.
 - [reconftw](https://github.com/six2dez/reconftw) - reconFTW is a tool designed to perform automated recon on a target domain by running the best set of tools to perform scanning and finding out vulnerabilities
 - [bash-http-monitoring](https://github.com/RaymiiOrg/bash-http-monitoring) - HTTP(s) monitoring webpage via shell script